Ubikitina/data-visualization/README.md

 The dashboard is built with **Streamlit** and **Altair**.

-This project was developed for the Data Visualization (Visualización de Datos) course, part of the Master's Degree in Data Science & Engineering at UNED.
+This project was developed during the 2024-2025 academic year for the Data Visualization (Visualización de Datos) course, part of the Master's Degree in Data Science & Engineering at UNED.